michaeldll/cria/README.md

 # cria

-Aims at being a minimal WebGPU library for developers familiar with [Three.js](https://github.com/mrdoob/three).
+Work in Progress.
+Aims at being a minimal WebGPU library, for developers familiar with [Three.js](https://github.com/mrdoob/three).

 ## Principles